pensjonatus/flash-fiction/blog/sidewinder.md

 ---
-title: 'Sidewinder'
+title: Sidewinder
 date: '2012-07-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was in the eastern forty-sevens in New York, just like Truman Capote's